 Privacy Policy: Overview

-The ACT Information Privacy Act 2014 requires the Official Visitor Scheme (the Scheme) to have a clearly expressed and up-to date privacy policy which outlines how we collect, hold, use and disclose information about you.
+The ACT Information Privacy Act 2014 requires ACT Official Visitors to have a clearly expressed and up-to date privacy policy which outlines how we collect, hold, use and disclose information about you.

 What this policy determines

-This policy clarifies how we handle information about you in the course of conducting the Scheme’s functions.
-It also sets out the way the Scheme protects information including any personal information, sensitive information, or personal health information about you which is collected or held by us.
+This policy clarifies how we handle information about you in the course of conducting ACT Official Visitor's functions.
+It also sets out the way ACT Official Visitors protects information including any personal information, sensitive information, or personal health information about you which is collected or held by us.

 Who we are and what we do

-The Scheme provides independent oversight of services for people in government institutions and community facilities who are dependent on service providers.
-The objective of the Scheme is to identify and address systemic service issues in the diverse environments of Corrections, Mental Health, Disability, Children and Young People and Homelessness.
+ACT Official Visitors provides independent oversight of services for people in government institutions and community facilities who are dependent on service providers.
+The objective of ACT Official Visitors is to identify and address systemic service issues in the diverse environments of Corrections, Mental Health, Disability, Children and Young People and Homelessness.

 Official Visitors visit entitled people at visitable places and report to Operational Ministers and other public authorities.
 Official Visitors also fulfil a more direct and informal function within their respective jurisdictions by resolving grievances and lesser issues with service providers or institutional authorities.